 It is tailored to suit your individual choices and goals, how much you can afford and for how long you wish to save.
 You decide when you want to call up your funds.
 Insurance, on the other hand, is to protect you and makes up for a loss suffered in monetary terms.

 Savings should be your first essential expense item when drawing up your budget.
 How much of your income you save shows how seriously you take your goals.
 Check out here for an easy to use (and free) spreadsheet budget template, so you have no excuse to actively monitor and control your money.
+The best online savings offer savings account high rate of return and also offer safety.
+These accounts are ideal high yield online savings account ideal for individuals that do not need to access their savings often.

 These days there are also apps you can use on your smartphone or if you prefer something to use on your computer, there are designated online services tailored to help you manage your finances better.